Geothermal heat for sustainable HVAC

 Additionally, geothermal systems can save homeowners money on their utility bills.
 With lower energy consumption and reduced reliance on fossil fuels, geothermal HVAC systems can help to lower monthly heating and cooling costs.

-READ MORE Solar water heating in HVAC
+READ MORE Geothermal integration in HVAC

 2. Environmental Benefits of Geothermal Heat